jcdcdev/jcdcdev.Eco.ShelfLife/.github/README.md

 - On first run the server will shutdown
     - This is expected behaviour ✅
     - Please restart your server

 ## Configuration

-You can use the Server UI or the config file `jcdcdev.Eco.ShelfLife.eco` to make changes.
+You can configure the shelf life multiplier through the Server UI or directly in the config file.

 **You must restart the server after making changes.**